MicrosoftDocs/memdocs/memdocs/intune/apps/mamedge-6-mamca.md

-## Conditional access policies for BYOD--browser only access
+## Conditional access policies for BYOD - browser only access

 In an era where Bring Your Own Device (BYOD) has become the norm, implementing conditional access policies specifically for browser-only access is a critical towards securing our digital boundaries and ensuring seamless user experience.